-A haunting and provocative debut novel about the stratospheric rise of an enigmatic Hollywood star and her legacy in the vein of Daisy Jones and the Six, from Columbia MFA graduate Dan Bevacqua.
+A “slick page-turner” (Vanity Fair) about the rise of an enigmatic Hollywood star and her legacy, from Columbia MFA graduate Dan Bevacqua.

 Dan Bevacqua was born in New Jersey and grew up in Vermont.
 He earned his MFA from Columbia University’s School of the Arts.
 His short stories have been published in The Literary Review, Electric Literature, and The Best American Mystery Stories.
 He lives in Western Massachusetts.
 Molly Bit is his first novel.

 “A slick page-turner that dives headfirst into the celluloid world of celebrity and obsession through the rags-to-riches story of a star.”— VANITY FAIR

 “Though it delves into the dark corners of fame—its excesses and attendant dangers—Dan Bevacqua’s Molly Bit also manages to be a scathingly funny expose of celebrity life, a warm and insightful character study, a compulsively readable Hollywood success story, and, ultimately, a celebration of the tenacity and grit it takes to be alive and deeply human, making art."—LAURA SIMS, AUTHOR OF LOOKER